cupway/pybot-cupway/README.md

 Deploy code:
 `$ git push heroku master`

+#### Troubleshooting

+If `@pybot` shows offline after pushing to Heroku, there is probably an error in the Python code.
+Check the Heroku logs: `$ heroku logs`

+___

+Sometimes after deploying code, the dyno may stop.
 Start the dyno again after a `git push heroku master` update to Heroku:

 ```
 $ heroku ps